-When you're choosing plants to create pretty borders in your garden, take into account the architectural style of your home and garden, as well as the colours used in the building materials of the house, paths, steps, walls and fences.
+When you're choosing plants to create a colour scheme in your garden, take into account the architectural style of your home and garden, as well as the colours used in the building materials of the house, paths, steps, walls and fences.

 Consider, too, the quality of light throughout the day in different areas and through the seasons.
 Strong colours work well in bright sunlight whereas pale shades can appear bleached out; pastels look their best in morning light and whites at dusk.

-Follow our tips to choose the best colour scheme for your garden.
-Then follow more practical tips on how to design a garden from scratch.
+Follow our tips to choose the best colour scheme for your garden and for more garden ideas and inspiration do take a moment to visit our hub.

 Using the floral colour wheel

 For gardeners, the colour wheel, with half composed of hot or warm colours and the other half with cold or cool colours, is useful to demonstrate the differences between harmonies and contrasts.